 We offer two BA majors in gender, sexuality, and women’s studies: one in the humanities (H), and one in the social sciences (SS).
 To complete a major, a student must take ten courses (40 credits) in gender, sexuality, and women’s studies.
+Students may use up to 4 courses taken abroad to complete their GSW major.

 To complete a major, students must fulfill the following requirements: